ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 And there's this interesting connection to integrated information theory I am agnostic with respect to IIT, so we're not going to go there today.
 But for those of you who are interested, this kind of inner loop mechanism seems to generate positive integrated information.
 So there's an interesting connection there.
-Before I move on to Neurophysiology, I'll hand things over to Mao.
+Before I move on to Neurophysiology, I'll hand things over to Mahault.
 If you wanted to add anything.

 21:33 _Mahault:_